msoute/vertx-deploy-tools/README.md

 #### mvn deploy:deploy

 The default mojo.
 Based on configuration it wil deploy to a set of configured instances, instances in an OpWorks layer or instances in an auto scaling group.
-When deploying to an OpsWorks based set of instances the deploy module can be configured to wait for every instance to come InService on an elb before continuing.
+When deploying to an OpsWorks based set of instances the deploy application can be configured to wait for every instance to come InService on an elb before continuing.

 During deploys to an auto scaling group the plugin wil first try to deploy Standby instances and put those back into service.
 This can be overridden with **ignoreInStandby**

  When an instance is put InStandby for deployment it wil decrement the desired capacity of the auto scaling group with 1.
 This can be overridden (  **decrementDesiredCapacity** ).
 Note that an auto scaling group will always try to conform to the configured desired amount i.e. it wil launch a new instance.

- Note : During a deploy to an auto scaling group the deploy mod temporarily suspends the following auto scaling policies : *ScheduledActions* , *Terminate* and *ReplaceUnhealthy*.
+ Note : During a deploy to an auto scaling group the deploy application temporarily suspends the following auto scaling policies : *ScheduledActions* , *Terminate* and *ReplaceUnhealthy*.
 These processes are resumed after the deploy finished (or fails).
 If the maven task is killed during the deploy those processes are not automatically.
 This can be fixed either by running a new deploy or with the AWS CLI

  Note : The plugin assumes that a deploy is ready when an instance reaches the status *InService* on all elb's or when no elb's are attached in the auto scaling group.
 The default ELB health check